-Usually a better product at a lower price is a sure bet to succeed in the market.
-But natural gemstones continue to be preferred by most knowledgeable gem buyers.
+Usually a better product at a lower price is a sure bet for success with regard to marketing.
+However, natural gemstones continue to be preferred by most knowledgeable gem buyers.
 In fact many of these buyers would not even consider buying a synthetic gemstone.
 Why is that?

 It's worth remembering that not all natural gemstones are valuable.
 Poor quality specimens form the bulk of the output from virtually every mine.
 Gem quality material has a rare combination of transparency, clarity and color.
 But there is more to a natural gemstone than just these qualities, which indeed can be found in synthetic stones.
 A natural sapphire is not just aluminum oxide.
 It may also contain a number of "impurities", including titanium, iron, chromium and rutile.
 These impurities contribute not only to the hue of the gem, but also to its texture, its appearance under different kinds of lighting, its color zoning and a whole range of subtle optical qualities.

 Synthetic gems are actually more perfect than most of the specimens found in nature.
 But in many gemstones it is precisely these accidental imperfections of nature that give natural gemstones not only their rarity, but also their unique beauty.

 - Last Updated: September-19-2014